AP source: OF Conforto, Giants agree to $36M, 2-year deal - WHIZ News

 SAN FRANCISCO (AP) — Outfielder Michael Conforto has agreed to a $36 million, two-year contract with the San Francisco Giants, a deal that includes an opt out after the first season, a person with direct knowledge of the pact said Friday.

-The person spoke to the AP on condition of anonymity because the contract requires a successful physical to be finalized.
+The person spoke to The Associated Press on condition of anonymity because the contract is pending a successful physical.
+Conforto missed all of last season following right shoulder surgery.

 The Giants lost out on shortstop Carlos Correa earlier in the week when a concern with his surgically repaired right ankle arose during the medical evaluation process.
 Correa’s $350 million, 13-year deal fell through, and he agreed instead with the New York Mets on a $315 million, 12-year contract.